Russian Airborne Forces: Armoured vehicles

-The Russian Defense Ministry adopted the BMD-4M in early December 2012.
+The Russian Defense Ministry adopted the BMD-4M in April 2016.
 The first production batch of the new armored vehicles BMD-4M and BTR-MDM "Shell" in the amount of 24 units (12 each) transferred to the Russian Airborne Forces in 2015.
 The VDV equipped the first regiment with BMD-4Ms and BTR-MDMs in 2016.
 In 2017, they received two battalion sets of BMD-4M combat airborne vehicles and BTR-MDM APCs, over 80 Rys’ and UAZ Pickup armored automobiles.

 Russian airborne brigade-level units have received SPM-2 GAZ-233036 Tigr armored cars.
 They have ordered Kamaz Typhoon armored infantry transports, following modifications to meet the demands of the airborne troops and accepted them for supply in August 2021.
 The Russian Airborne Forces have received about 100 Tigr and Rys special armored vehicles, 200 Snegohod A-1 snow-going and AM-1 all-terrain vehicles, UAZ Patriot light motor vehicles, Toros 4x4 armored vehicles and Kamaz trucks that can be air-dropped.

 The VDV currently receives Berkyt protected snowmobiles for personnel transportation and fire support in arctic conditions.
 Infauna and Leer-2 EW systems alongside Aileron-3SV UAVs and P-230T command vehicles are also received.
 The RKhM-6 chemical reconnaissance vehicle based on the BTR-80 armored personnel carrier, the BTR-D airborne assault armored personnel carrier with a ZU-23 anti-aircraft gun and the R-149MA1 and the R-142DA command and staff vehicles were demonstrated in August 2021.
 The Sarmat-2 light tactical buggy participated in the Zapad-2021 drill.

-On 1 August 2013, it was reported that the Russian Airborne Forces will develop a hybrid combat vehicle that combines features of an airborne infantry fighting vehicle and a helicopter.
-To meet the demands of future armed conflicts, a combat module that combines a light combat vehicle and an attack helicopter is being considered, with a crew of three-four people.
-The vehicle will be developed for the VDV by 2030.